Islamic veiling practices by country: Germany

+Burqa-clad Muslim women roaming in the streets of Germany in 2014.

 In 2017, a ban on face-covering clothing for soldiers and state workers during work was approved by German parliament.

 Since the European migrant crisis, rapid demographic changes in Germany caused by immigration from Muslim countries, public debates ensued which among other topics concerned Islamic veils from the turn of the century onward.

 In 2019, Susanne Schröter, an academic at Goethe University Frankfurt planned a conference titled "The Islamic veil – Symbol of dignity or oppression?" which led to a group of students protesting that value judgments on the veil should not be made.
 The protestors criticized the invitation of journalist Alice Schwarzer and publisher of feminist magazine EMMA.
 Schröter is a critic of Islamic veils and argues that the veil restricts a woman's freedom and usually comes with a bundle of restrictions.
 Schröter was backed by the president of Frankfurt University who stressed that it is her job to organize academic conferences where diverse opinions can be voiced.
 The president of the German Association of University Professors and Lecturers argued that freedom of speech meant that controversial topics should be resolved by debate, not "boycotts, mobbing or violence".
 Members of the Uni gegen antimuslimischen Rassismus (English: "University against anti-Muslim racism") boycotted the conference due to their objections regarding the invited participants.

 The Alternative for Germany are the largest party in Germany that advocates a ban on the burqa and niqab in public places.

 Ireland

-In 2018, Taoiseach (Prime Minister) Leo Varadkar ruled out a burka ban in Ireland, saying "I don't like it but I think people are entitled to wear what they want to wear. […] I believe in the freedom of religion.
+In 2018, Taoiseach (Prime Minister) Leo Varadkar ruled out a burka ban in Ireland, saying "I don't like it but I think people are entitled to wear what they want to wear. [...]
+I believe in the freedom of religion.
 I don't agree with the doctrine of every religion or necessarily any religion, but I do believe in the freedom of religion."

+Italy

+In October 2025, the Italian government led by Giorgia Meloni proposed a bill to forbid Islamic face coverings.
+In September 2026, less than 14 months before the next Italian general election, Prime Minister Giorgia Meloni promised that the bill would progress.